 Contemplative interactive digital video installation exploring the concept of “slow interaction” where the visitor is rewarded for standing still.

 A video mapping installation responding to the writings of César Pelli – architect of One Canada Square, the Petronas Twin Towers, and Manhattan’s downtown World Financial Center, amongst many others.
 On show now at Level 39, One Canada Square, Canary Wharf, London

-Alex writes all the software for his art installations from scratch using C++, OpenGL shaders, and LUA.
+Alex writes all the software for his art practice and releases it for other artists to use.

 Painting With Light – easy video mapping software